-By learning what the leaking head gasket symptoms are, you may save yourself, thousands in repairs.
+By learning what the leaking head gasket symptoms are; you may be able to save yourself, thousands in repairs.

 Consequently, a leaking head gasket, can lead to repairs to the tune of, $1000 to $3000.